 Although 2 metres (TD) of an entrance matting meets current guidance, it may not be sufficient to create a safe and clean entrance to your building.

-This research group looked at the length of matting required for reducing water ingress and stopping floors from becoming slippery.
-The results suggested:
+An independent study, conducted by the Health and Safety and the Entrance Flooring Systems Association, looked at the length of matting required for reducing water ingress into the building and stopping interior floors from becoming slippery.
+The results suggested that:

-- At low traffic areas (under 80 people per hour) 3 to 4 metres is the minimum length of matting required to adequately remove moisture.
+- Low traffic areas (under 80 people per hour) 3 to 4 metres is the minimum length of matting required to adequately remove moisture

-- At medium traffic areas (400 people per hour) that minimum length increases to 6 to 7 metres,
+- Medium traffic areas (400 people per hour) that minimum length increases to 6 to 7 metres

-- At high traffic areas (800+ people per hour) 8 to 10 metres may be required.
+- High traffic areas (800+ people per hour) 8 to 10 metres may be required.